Who we are

 AHS will help make important changes to break down barriers that make it hard for Indigenous communities to get fair healthcare.
 They promise to give what's needed to make the Indigenous Health Space work well.
 AHS wants all Indigenous people in the area to feel respected, safe, and cared for.

-Northern Lights Health Foundations (NLHF)
+Northern Lights Health Foundation (NLHF)

 AHS is dedicated to helping.
 The Northern Lights Health Foundation is raising money to build the Indigenous Health Space at the Northern Lights Regional Health Centre.
 They've already secured some funds for research and data collection in the BTP thanks to a kind donation from Syncrude, which is run by Suncor.